 When will the Brood II cicadas emerge?

 Brood II cicadas will emerge sometime in the Spring of 2013.
 They typically emerge once the soil 8 inches (20cm) below the surface gets to 64 degrees Fahrenheit (18º C).
-If we have a hot Spring, like we did in 2012, the cicadas could emerge in mid-to-late April.
+If we have a hot Spring, as we did in 2012, the cicadas could emerge in mid-to-late April.
 If we have a moderate Spring, the cicadas will wait until May.

 Where will they emerge?

-Brood II will emerge in parts of Connecticut, Maryland, North Carolina, New Jersey, New York, Pennsylvania and Virginia.
+Brood II will emerge in parts of Connecticut, Maryland, North Carolina, New Jersey, New York, Pennsylvania, and Virginia.